junxit/us-congress-bills-114/bill.md

     - **(E)** A plan to ensure that any new border security assets will be operationally integrated with assets in use by the Department of Homeland Security as of the date of the enactment of this Act.
     - **(F)** A plan to eradicate the Carrizo cane plant, as required under subsection (d).
     - **(G)** Lessons learned from Operation Jumpstart and Operation Phalanx.
-    - **(H)** A description of border security information received from consultation with border community stakeholders, including representatives from agricultural and ranching organizations and business and civic organizations along the northern or southern border.
+    - **(H)** A description of border security information received from consultation with border community stakeholders, including representatives from agricultural and ranching organizations and business and civic organizations along the northern or southern land borders.
     - **(I)** A description of the staffing requirements for all border security functions of the border security components of the Department of Homeland Security.
     - **(J)** A prioritized list of research and development objectives to enhance the security of the international land and maritime borders of the United States.
     - **(K)** An assessment of the relationship between border security operations and crossing times.